Overcoming the Challenges of Testing in Secure Environments

 Data Security Concerns

-There are several issues to consider when testing software in a secure environment.
+There are several issues to consider when performance testing software in a secure environment.
 These include:

 Application Security Concerns